varigence/docs/bimlflex/concepts/delete-detection.md

 ### Enabling Delete Detection

-Delete Detection can be implemented in two ways:
+At a high level, Delete Detection can be implemented in two ways:

 * Enabling the **Enable Delete Detection** (global), and *exclude* **Projects** and / or **Objects** using the **Overrides**.
 Or alternatively,
 * Disabling the **Enable Delete Detection** setting and *include* the **Projects** and / or **Objects** that should have delete detection applied